EmaBixD/python-keylogger/README.md

 # [python-keylogger](https://github.com/EmaBixD/python-keylogger)
-Keylogger made with python that records keys and sends them to an email address.
+Keylogger made with python that records keys and sends them to an email address, also supports IP logging.

-This is a collection of multiple codes put together.
 It aims for stability, open source, and constant updates.

 ## Requirements
 - pynput